Music Savvy logo black on white

 Jazz musicians must be able to play their instrument and hear what they’re playing while listening to the rest of the band.
 This is an unbelievable amount of shit for someone to spontaneously deal with.

-It’s a lot of pressure and takes years of work to fully command.
+It’s a lot of pressure and takes years of work on jazz music practice techniques to fully command.

 When I’m playing with a band, say Quest with Lieb and Billy Hart, or with Jack DeJohnette and George Mraz, I am not thinking at all about technique.
 I’m not thinking about the how.
 For me, the how is done.
 It’s already been accomplished.